-The testing process begins with a third-party written Firefighter aptitude exam that measures various concepts, including reading ability, mechanical aptitude, mathematical reasoning, problem-solving, decision-making, reasoning skills, teamwork, commitment, and interpersonal skills.
-Candidates are ranked based on their written examination scores plus any preference points.
-Preference points are awarded for part-time employment with UFA as a Part-Time EMT, Part-Time, or Wildland Firefighter under the Paramedic Lateral Process, as well as for service in the U.S. Armed Forces.
+The selection process begins with a third-party Firefighter Aptitude Test, which evaluates a candidate's reading comprehension, mechanical aptitude, math reasoning, problem-solving, decision-making, teamwork, commitment, and interpersonal skills.
+Candidates are ranked based on their written test scores and any applicable preference points.
+Preference points may be awarded for:

+- Prior part-time employment with UFA (EMT, Wildland Firefighter) - Eligibility under the Paramedic Lateral Process - Service in the U.S. Armed Forces